-Most of the time, if you run a small business, you are going to have to hire people for various tasks.
+If you run a small business, you may have to hire people for various tasks.
 Some of these may be regular, full time employees.
 Others might be contract workers or consultants.
 The good thing is, you can claim the money you spend paying these people.

 - Wages.
 You can deduct all the money you paid to employees as wages by using line 26.
-You can’t deduct money you paid to yourself or any money deducted elsewhere in your return.
+However, you can’t deduct money you paid to yourself or any money deducted elsewhere in your return.
 You should also subtract any amounts you received as a credit from the Work Opportunity Credit, Empowerment Zone and Renewal Community Employment Credit, Indian Employment Credit, or Credit for Employer Differential Wage Payments.
 Make sure that anyone whose wages are included on this line receives a W-2 from you, as well.
-Phew!
-Hope you caught all that.

 - Independent Contractors.
 Payments to employees eligible to receive a 1099 can be claimed on line 11.
 You can also claim the payments made to those contractors you paid less than the $600 requirement for a 1099.